Presbyterian Church in America: Marriage

 However, the denomination has had mixed statements concerning the ordination of celibate or non-practicing gay men.
 A 1977 statement of the General Assembly had restricted from ministry only "practicing homosexuals"—as opposed to non-practicing.
 That precedent has since been called into question.
 Between 2018 and 2021, denominational conservatives lobbied for a series of investigations and a judicial case against celibate PCA pastor Greg Johnson on account of his 2019 admission in Christianity Today that, as a gay atheist who converted to Christianity in college, his sexual orientation had nevertheless never changed.
 Critics sought Johnson's removal for identifying as a gay or same-sex attracted man and for arguing against sexual orientation change efforts as ineffective.
 Johnson requested investigation by his regional presbytery, which exonerated him in 2019 and again in 2020.
 In 2020, Johnson's exoneration was appealed to the denomination's Standing Judicial Commission.
 On October 22, 2021, that denominational court ruled in Johnson's favor by a vote of 16 to 7.
 While Johnson has stated that he has never been sexually active, significant opposition to Johnson's openness about his sexual orientation led the denomination's General Assembly in 2021 to propose changes to its constitution to prevent other celibate nonstraight people from ordination to ministry in the PCA.
+Those proposals failed to win the required two-thirds of presbyteries.
+In November 2022, Johnson's congregation, Memorial Presbyterian Church in St. Louis, voted to withdraw from the PCA, citing continued attacks from within the denomination, and Johnson left with it.

 In 2014, in response to media confusion between the PCA and the PCUSA, the stated clerk's office issued the following: